 A public works contract is defined as an agreement for "the erection, construction, alteration, repair, or improvement of any public structure, building, road, or other public improvement of any kind" in accordance with PCC 1101.
 State agencies planning these types of projects need to review SCM, Volume 1, Chapters 10 and 11 for applicable guidelines and regulations.
-Visit the DGS, Real Estate Services Division (RESD) website (www.dgs.ca.gov/RESD) if you have questions about public works transactions.
+Visit the DGS, Real Estate Services Division (RESD) website if you have questions about public works transactions.

-Agency CMAS purchase orders may allow for public works installation only when it is incidental to the total purchase order amount.
+Agency CMAS purchase orders may allow for public works installation only when it is in support of the products covered by this CMAS.

-Agencies are to ensure that the applicable laws and codes pertaining to the contractor and subcontractor licensing, prevailing wage rates, bonding, labor code requirements, etc., are adhered to by the prime contractor as well as any subcontractor during performance under the CMAS purchase order.
+Agencies are to ensure that the applicable laws and codes pertaining to the contractor and subcontractor licensing, prevailing wage rates, bonding, labor code requirements, etc. are adhered to by the prime contractor as well as any subcontractor during performance under the CMAS purchase order.